IWPR-PNNL/flow-downstream/docs/us_sample_methodology/public_water_supply.md

 ##### Texas interbasin transfer energy intensity

-Information provided in Tidwell et al. [2] includes the elevation difference (ft) between the two counties that are passing water.
-With this information, along with the estimated pumping efficiency per county, the energy required to transfer each mgd can be calculated.

-The total mwh per mgd is calculated as:

- energy_mwh = ((elevation_meters * mps_cubed * acc_gravity * water_density) / pump_eff) / (10 ** 6)

-where,
-elevation_meters = elevation difference between the two counties in meters mps_cubed = the water flow value in meters per second cubed acc_gravity = the acceleration due to gravity (9.81 m/sec^2) water_density = the density of water (997 kg/m^3)
-pump_eff = assumed pumping efficiency

-This value is converted to bbtu and divided in half to split between the source and target counties (to follow the same methodology as the interbasin water transfer value described previously on this page).
-The total energy in interbasin transfer is divided by the total interbasin water flow in each county to get the energy intensity per county.
+To calculate the power required for interbasin transfers in Texas, the equation for power required to perform a static lift presented in Tidwell et al. [2] was used.
+The power required is equal to the product of the mass flow rate of water (cubic meters/hr), the liquid density of water (997 kg/m^3), the acceleration due to gravity (9.81 m/s^2), and the differential height (meters).
+This product is then divided by the assumed pumping efficiency (46% here).
+This gives the total watts per hour required to pump the water from one county to the other which is then converted to bbtu/day.

+Each value in the Texas interbasin transfer data is associated with two counties (source and target county).
+Given a lack of more detailed data, it is assumed that half of the water flow and half of the subsequent energy required is split evenly between the two counties.

+The energy intensity of interbasin transfers in Texas is the ratio of energy required per day to water moved per day.

+##### West inter basin transfers

+Energy for interbasin transfers was provided directly in Tidwell et al. [2] for the states included.
+Low (mwh/yr) and high (mwh/yr) values were provided .
+The average of these values was taken for this analysis and converted to bbtu/day.

+The energy intensity for interbasin transfers in western counties is the ratio of energy per day to water moved per day.

 ### Energy Services